shakan17/arm/docs/DEBUG.md

 GDB is a text-debugger common to most Linux systems.
 For remote debugging, we will run gdbserver on the target, and the cross-debugger (gdb-multiarch) on the host.

 1. Build your project using the -g option to ensure the file gets debug symbols.
-**This likely means adding the -g option to your CFLAGS variable in your Makefile.
+	1.This likely means adding the -g option to your CFLAGS variable in your Makefile.
 2. Install GDB server on the target:
-**apt-get update
+	1.apt-get update
-**apt-get install gdbserver
+	2.apt-get install gdbserver

 3. On the target, change to the directory where your application is (assumed to be named helloWorld), and launch gdbserver:

-*gdbserver localhost:2001 helloWorld
+	1.gdbserver localhost:2001 helloWorld

 It should look like the following (pid likely to be different):
-*gdbserver localhost:2001 helloWorld
+	1.gdbserver localhost:2001 helloWorld

-*Process helloWorld created; pid = 1068
+	2.Process helloWorld created; pid = 1068
-*Listening on port 2001
+	3.Listening on port 2001

 4. On the host, in the directory of your helloWorld executable, launch the cross-debugger:
-*gdb-multiarch -q helloWorld
+	1.gdb-multiarch -q helloWorld

 5. At the GDB prompt "(gdb)", type in the following command to connect to the target:

-*(gdb) target remote 192.168.0.102:2001
+	1.(gdb) target remote 192.168.0.102:2001

-*Change the IP address to the IP address of the target.
+	2.Change the IP address to the IP address of the target.

-**The host should look like this:
+	3.The host should look like this:
-*gdb-multiarch -q helloWorld
+		1.gdb-multiarch -q helloWorld
-*(gdb) target remote 192.168.0.171:2001
+		2.(gdb) target remote 192.168.0.171:2001
-*Remote debugging using 192.168.0.171:2001
+		3.Remote debugging using 192.168.0.171:2001
-*warning: Unable to find dynamic linker breakpoint function.
+		4.warning: Unable to find dynamic linker breakpoint function.
 GDB will be unable to debug shared library initializers and track explicitly loaded dynamic code.
-*0x400007b0 in ?? ()
+		5.0x400007b0 in ?? ()

-*(gdb)
+		6.(gdb)

-**The target should now have displayed the additional line (your IP will be different):
+	4.The target should now have displayed the additional line (your IP will be different):
-***Remote debugging from host 192.168.0.188
+	5.Remote debugging from host 192.168.0.188

 6. You now have a GDB session.
 You should be familiar with the following GDB commands, Refer [GDB Commands Cheat Sheet](http://darkdust.net/files/GDB%20Cheat%20Sheet.pdf)
-**list, frame, quit
+	1.list, frame, quit
-**info breakpoints, break main, break lineNumberHere, delete 1 **continue, print myVar, step, next
+	2.info breakpoints, break main, break lineNumberHere, delete 1 3.continue, print myVar, step, next
-**bt, info args, info frame, info local, up, down **Control + C (to interrupt program when running).
+	4.bt, info args, info frame, info local, up, down 5.Control + C (to interrupt program when running).